Multilingual Keyword Research: A Step-by-Step Guide to Conducting It Like a Pro

 Now that we’ve gone through the keyword research process, it’s time to discuss what makes a keyword good.

-Firstly, it should be relevant to your content and have sufficient search volume to justify targeting it.
-You can also look at the difficulty metric – if it’s too high, SEO optimisation of this keyword will take a long time, so you might want to avoid attempting it or pick an easier version of the same query.
+Firstly, it should be relevant to the client’s content and have sufficient search volume to justify targeting it.
+The difficulty metric is also worth considering – if it’s too high, it means too many other websites are after it, so it’s best to avoid it and pick an easier, less-competitive version of the same query.

-Google also takes into account search intent when ranking pages, so you should pay attention to the type of queries you’re targeting.
+Google also takes into account search intent when ranking pages, so the SEO translator should pay attention to the type of queries they’re targeting.

 Follow the below tips when evaluating keywords:

-- Identify the page’s goal: Understanding what your client is trying to accomplish with a page helps you decide which keyword(s) to target.
-For example, if they’re trying to get users to complete a purchase, you should target transactional keywords that reflect high buying intentions, such as “buy X online.”
+- Identifying the page’s goal: Understanding what the client is trying to accomplish with a page helps the SEO translator decide which keyword(s) to target.
+For example, if they’re trying to get users to complete a purchase, it’s worth targeting transactional keywords that reflect high buying intentions, such as “buy X online.”

-- Google your candidate keyword: Search for the keyword on Google and take a look at the pages appearing in the first few results.
-Are they relevant to your client’s product or service?
-Do they match up with what you expect to find when searching this query?
-If yes, then it might be worth considering targeting that keyword.
+- Googling the candidate keyword: It’s best practice to search for the keyword on Google and take a look at the pages appearing in the first few results.
+Are they relevant to the client’s product or service?
+Do they match up with what was expected when searching this query?
+If yes, then it might be worth considering targeting this keyword.

-- Consider SERP features: Remember these?
-If you google a keyword and a special block such as an info box or knowledge graph appears, this might be what Google thinks is the most relevant answer to that query.
-If you can craft content to match up with the intent behind these SERP features, then your page has a good chance of appearing in the top results.
-For example, if a list appears when searching a keyword, ensure your page contains a list of items relevant to the query.
+- Considering SERP features: If you google a keyword and a special block such as an info box or knowledge graph appears, this might be what Google thinks is the most relevant answer to that query.
+Crafting content to match up with the intent behind these SERP feature gives the page a good chance of appearing in the top results.
+For example, if a list appears when searching a keyword, it’s a good idea to ensure that the client’s page contains a list of items relevant to the query.

-- Think long-term: What will happen to your rankings when you optimize for a keyword?
-Will it be sustainable in the long run, or is this keyword trend-based and likely to die off soon?
+- Thinking long-term: Will the post-optimisation improvements in rankings be sustainable in the long run, or is the chosen keyword trend-based and likely to die off soon?
 You can use Google Trends to check for seasonality and determine if it’s worth targeting it.

-- Prioritise low-hanging fruit: Focusing on the easier-to-rank keywords can get you quick wins and help establish a strong SEO presence for your client’s site.
-Once this is done, you can expand to more competitive queries.
+- Prioritising low-hanging fruit: Focusing on the easier-to-rank keywords can get any website quick wins and help establish a strong SEO presence for the site.
+Once this is done, the client can then expand to more competitive queries.

-- Analyse the competition: Have a look at the competition for each keyword – do you believe your client stands a chance to rank in the top positions?
+- Analysing the competition: Does the client stand a chance to outrank competitors and claim the top positions?
 If yes, then optimising for this query could be beneficial.

-- Ensure topical relevance: Keywords should be relevant to the page you want to target them with.
+- Ensuring topical relevance: Keywords should be relevant to the page they’re mapped onto.
 For example, it doesn’t make sense to target “benefits of SEO” on a page about PPC – the query should be related to the topic at hand.

-- Create topic buckets: Group your keywords into topic buckets according to their relevance and ensure each topic bucket (or “cluster”) contains a healthy mix of head keywords (or “short-tail”) and long-tail keywords.
+- Creating topic buckets: It’s best practice to group keywords into topic buckets according to their relevance, and to ensure each topic bucket (or “cluster”) contains a healthy mix of head keywords (or “short-tail”) and long-tail keywords.
 Topic clusters make it easier to identify related queries, create hierarchies, and structure your content accordingly.